 “Understandest thou what thou readest?”

 That was Philip’s question to the Ethiopian eunuch in Acts 8:30, as rendered in the KJV.
 Every field of scientific study involves some specialized terms, or jargon, which might initially be difficult to understand, and New Testament textual criticism is no exception.
 It is easier when you know the jargon.
+Gary Dykes has made a very thorough dictionary of terms that pertain to textual criticism and manuscript-production that can be read at http://www.biblical-data.org/TC_stuf/definitions.html .
+(You might have to cut-and-past the address in your browser.)
 The website of the Hill Museum & Manuscript Library offers a helpful multi-part review of terminology relevant to the study of Latin manuscripts.
 The British Library’s online glossary of terms used in its descriptions of illuminated manuscripts is also informative.
-And Robert Waltz’s Encyclopedia of New Testament Textual Criticism includes a very thorough review of the terminology used in this field.
+Robert Waltz’s Encyclopedia of New Testament Textual Criticism includes a very thorough review of the terminology used in this field.
 Here is the first of several parts of a concise introductory list of some of the technical terms used in New Testament textual criticism, with their definitions.

 Alexandrian Text: The form of New Testament text which was dominant in